 - inform the department if they do not want their contact information advertised in Queensland Government publications and websites.

-- acknowledge government funding by placing the Queensland Government crest on all publicity and promotional resources produced for the event or project activities (submit a logo request and an electronic version of the crest will be provided)
+- acknowledge government funding by placing the Queensland Government crest on all publicity and promotional resources produced for the event (submit a logo request and an electronic version of the crest will be provided)

 Funded events and projects are automatically included in the Events Calendar.
-Please provide Multicultural Affairs Queensland with any updates to an event or project activities so they can be reflected in our online calendar.
+Please provide us with any updates to an event or project activities so they can be reflected in our online calendar.